AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51102-catalog-rule-is-not-correctly-indexed.md

 title: "ACSD-51102: Catalog rule applied to large number of products not correctly indexed"
 description: Apply the ACSD-51102 patch to fix the Adobe Commerce issue where a catalog rule that is applied to a large number of products is not correctly indexed when the rule is enabled by a scheduled update.
 ---
-# ACSD-51102: Catalog rule that is applied to a large number of products is not correctly indexed
+# ACSD-51102: Catalog rule applied to large number of products not correctly indexed

 The ACSD-51102 patch fixes the issue where a catalog rule that is applied to a large number of products is not correctly indexed when the rule is enabled by a scheduled update.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.33 is installed.
 The patch ID is ACSD-51102.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.